lizard-isana/avfs/README.md

 >The first day or so we all pointed to our countries.
 >The third or fourth day we were pointing to our continents.
 >By the fifth day, we were aware of only one Earth."
->Sultan bin Salman Al-Saud / Astronaut -
+Sultan bin Salman Al-Saud / Astronaut

 The functions are as follows: (not yet completed)
 1. Users can track the ISS from satellite-eyes-view.